MMUZAMMUL/GOIS/CONTRIBUTING.md

 - Using contributions to bypass intellectual property rights.
 - Adding or modifying the code for commercial purposes.

-For questions, contact the repository owner at [your-email@example.com].
+For questions, contact the repository owner at [muzamal@zju.edu.cn].